Parashah 21: Ki Tissa (When you take)

 In other words, we are ALL forgiven through the Blood of the Lamb, but you're still responsible for your own destiny.
 Once we have the Holy Spirit residing within, we should NOT continue to act in a carnal manner, for there is no Sin Sacrifice for continued, deliberate sinning!

 What a contrast to today where most seem to think that they can purposely sin and still be forgiven - such as the many pastors who have "outed themselves as being gay."
-For instance, people such as Pastor Jim Swilley; and Pastor Ted Haggard who founded/headed New Life Church in Colorado Springs, Colorado, until his affair with a "gay" massage therapist was discovered; as well as others who have twisted the Word of YHWH in hopes of making it subservient to their own desires.
+For instance, people such as Pastor Ted Haggard (and several others) who founded/headed New Life Church in Colorado Springs, Colorado, until his affair with a "gay" massage therapist was discovered who have twisted the Word of YHWH in hopes of making it subservient to their own desires.

 As an aside about concerning the "slain in the spirit" concept - For those who believe that being "slain in the spirit" means falling over backwards in a faint, here is what the Bible tells us: It's one thing to faint and fall down and to receive visions, etc. But it's quite another to be "bopped in the forehead" by some pastor or "televangelist" and fall backward as if on command!
 What we must ask ourselves is this: How many times in the Bible have we ever seen ANYONE fall over backwards when in the Presence of God?
 What we do see in Scripture is people prostrating themselves, falling on their faces - FORWARD, as shown in the following scripture, which is just one example: